 The park is open from Wednesday to Sunday.
 The entrance fee is $10 per person.
 The ranger will show you the different trails that exist.
 It's your choice!

 In front of Montezuma is the cemetery island of Cabuya.
 Creepy you say?
 Not at all!
 It is a cemetery that dates back to the pre-Columbian indigenous period.
 This island is accessible only 2 times a day when the sea withdraws.
 Indeed, it is with low tide that the way which leads there is discovered and thus accessible on foot from the coast.

 Beyond the cemetery, the island is pretty to visit.
 It is covered with vegetation that must resist the local climate.
 You will see several species of Yucca and other succulent plants.
 Enjoy the beautiful views of the ocean or the coast.
 This island is particularly easy to reach, it would be a shame to miss out on it!

 10. Visit the Butterfly Garden of the Mariposario

 Credit : @lindsagee

 How to get there ?

 Where to stay?

-Accommodation in Santa Teresa Located in the South of the Nicoya Peninsula, Santa Teresa is far enough away from everything, you have no choice but to sleep there.
+Located in the south of the Nicoya peninsula, Santa Teresa is quite far from everything, so you have no choice but to sleep there.
 It is more reasonable.
 After all, you are on vacation in the land of Pura Vida.
-Above all, do not rush! you will see what you have to do with it in due time.
+Above all, don't hurry!
+You will see what you have to see in due time.

-After visiting Santa Teresa beach, you can continue your journey south and go for example to Manuel Antonio National Park before going to see a volcano like Cerro Chirripó.
-The distances are long, but if you rent a comfortable car, you will only have to enjoy the landscape that passes by.
-Good trip!
+After visiting Santa Teresa Beach, you can continue your trip south and go to the Manuel Antonio National Park, for example, before visiting a volcano like Cerro Chirripo.
+The distances are long, but if you rent a comfortable car, you will only have to enjoy the scenery as it passes by.
+Enjoy your trip!